gajus/postloader/README.md

 ### Unique key loader

-A loader is created for every unique index in the table ([unique indexes including multiple columns are not supported](https://github.com/gajus/postloader/issues/1)).
+A loader is created for every column in a unique index ([unique indexes including multiple columns are not supported](https://github.com/gajus/postloader/issues/1)), e.g. `UserByIdLoader`.

+### Non-unique foreign-key loaders

+A loader is created for every column that has a foreign-key constraint.

+A non-unique loader is used to return multiple rows per lookup, e.g. `CitiesByCountryIdLoader`.
+The underlying data in this example comes from a table named "city".
+PostLoader is using [`pluralize`](https://www.npmjs.com/package/pluralize) module to pluralize the table name.

 ## Naming conventions